ubcctf/ubcctf.github.io/_posts/2020-08-24-googlectf-pasteurize.md

 # Pasteurize

-The first web challenge from Google CTF 2020.
+The first aweb challenge from Google CTF 2020.
 It's a simple website that holds "pastes", or notes, that take your input and store it onto a note webpage.
 You make a note, and then you can share it with some entity called "TJMike".
 Pretty cut and clear XSS attack.

 Unfortunately, it's not that simple: